delta-io/delta/docs/source/delta-clustering.md

 ## Write data to a clustered table

-You must use a Delta writer client that supports Clustering and Domain metadata table feature.
+You must use a Delta writer client that supports `Clustering` and `DomainMetadata` table features.

 ## <a id="optimize"></a> How to trigger clustering